cazbella/weather-forecast-dashboard/README.md

 A weather dashboard that runs in the browser and feature dynamically updated HTML and CSS.

 # Intention??
-One of the hardest things was getting used to API keys and dealing with security issues
+One of the hardest things was getting used to API keys and dealing with security issues.

 # Usage